microsoft/mlops-promptflow-prompt/.github/workflows.md

 ### Continuous Integration

-`*_ci_dev_workflow` runs for each push into the `development` branch It runs the flow and then creates and then creates a new version of the model for that flow in AML.
+`*_ci_dev_workflow` runs for each push into the `development` branch It runs the flow and then creates a new version of the model for that flow in AML.
 The model can be viewed in the **Models** section of AML.
 It then takes that model and deploys it to a real-time endpoint that can be used for testing.
 That endpoint and the logs associated to it can be viewed in the **Endpoints** section of AML.

 ## GitHub Secrets